Oh Chong-song: Health

 While Oh was in surgery for his gunshot wounds, doctors found large parasitic worms in his digestive tract, one of which was 27 cm long.
 The parasites were Ascaris lumbricoides worms.
 Oh was treated by surgeon Lee Guk-jong at the Ajou University Hospital's intensive care.
 Oh was later transferred to a military hospital.
 The surgery and treatment of Oh cost the South Korean government 65 million won ($60,800).
 South Korea's Channel A reported that an unnamed South Korean intelligence agent claimed that one of the four North Korean soldiers who defected in 2017 had anthrax antibodies in his system; however, the South Korean defense ministry did not confirm the report, and stated that none of the four soldiers are believed to have worked in North Korea's biochemical warfare unit.
 A South Korean intelligence official familiar with Oh's case reported to MBN that Oh may be showing signs of post-traumatic stress disorder.
 Oh could not recall his defection during interrogation.

 Alleged confession

 According to an unnamed source quoted by the South Korean newspaper The Dong-a Ilbo, Oh allegedly confessed to South Korean investigators that he had committed a crime in North Korea, which "caused a death" or "led to the killing of people", depending on the source.

+Oh later denied the reports in an interview with the Japanese newspaper Sankei Shimbun, characterizing his defection as accidental.
+According to Oh, he was drinking after having trouble with friends and accidentally drove through a checkpoint while trying to return to his post.
+Fearing he would be executed if apprehended, Oh crossed the border.
+He has nonetheless said he does not regret defecting.